 Students who have been awarded a non-resident tuition waiver will not receive the adjustments on their bill until roughly one month into each semester.
-Therefore, students who have been awarded the waiver should make their payments based off the amount that does not include their out of state tuition charges.
+Therefore, students who have been awarded the waiver should make their payments based on the amount that does not include theirs out of state tuition charges.

 Currency Restrictions and Transfer of Funds to the US

 Some governments restrict the amount of money that can be taken out of the country.
 Others may restrict funds for students until an enrollment confirmation letter from the admitting US institution has been received.
 Before leaving home, it is advisable to determine whether any documents are required from the University in order to authorize the transfer of funds.
 In these cases, ISPS can provide students the necessary documentation upon seeing proof of full-time student status.

 One should be aware of their home country's requirements for exchanging money and the value of the home country currency in the US.
 Travelers must declare currency amounts over $10,000 at US customs upon arrival.
 US coins are different diameters and represent different proportions of one US dollar: penny (1/100th), nickel (1/20th), dime (1/10th), quarter (1/4), and dollar (1).
 American paper money is green and all bills are the same size.
 The following are common bill denominations: $1, $5, $10, $20, $50, $100.